zama-ai/tfhe-rs/tfhe/docs/how_to/migrate_data.md

 - The updated version of the `Application` is compiled with the 0.5.0 release of TFHE-rs and put in production;
 - Service is resumed with the updated `Application` (if relevant).

 The above case is describing a simple use case, where only a single version of data has to be managed.
-Moreover, it not relevant in the case where the data is so large that migrating it in one go is not doable, or if the service cannot suffer any interruption.
+Moreover, the above strategy is not relevant in the case where the data is so large that migrating it in one go is not doable, or if the service cannot suffer any interruption.

-In order to manage more complicated cases, another method called `Migrate On Read`.
+In order to manage more complicated cases, another method called `Migrate On Read` can be used.

-Here is an example timeline where data is migrated only as needed `Migrate On Read`:
+Here is an example timeline where data is migrated only as needed with the `Migrate On Read` approach:
-- A new version of the `Application` is compiled, it has tfhe@0.4.2 as dependency (the dependency will need to be renamed to avoid conflicts, a possible name is to use the major version like `tfhe_0_4`) and tfhe@0.5.0 which will not be renamed and can be accessed as `tfhe`
+- A new version of the `Application` is compiled, it has tfhe@0.4.2 as dependency (the dependency will have to be renamed to avoid conflicts, a possible name is to use the major version like `tfhe_0_4`) and tfhe@0.5.0 which will not be renamed and can be accessed as `tfhe`
 - Code to manage reading the data is added to the `Application`:
 - The code determines whether the data was saved with the 0.4 `Application` or the 0.5 `Application`, if the data is already up to date with the 0.5 format it can be loaded right away, if it's in the 0.4 format the `Application` can check if an updated version of the data is already available in the 0.5 format and loads that if it's available, otherwise it converts the data to 0.5, saves the converted data to avoid having to convert it every time it is accessed and continue processing with the 0.5 data